justice-hacker/no-fomo-forge/README.md

 ## License

-This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.
+This project is licensed under the AGPL-3.0 license - see [LICENSE](LICENSE) for details.

 ## Support